NABI SFW: History

-Design
+A 'Gen II' restyle of the 416 was unveiled in 2008, which added small quarter windows at the front between the windshield and the door or driver's side window, making the appearance similar to NABI's LFW Gen II (also unveiled in 2008).
+The restyled 416 was only ordered by NJ Transit.

+416 bodies were assembled in Hungary until late 2012, when body production transitioned to Anniston.
+The 416 was discontinued in 2013, when NABI was sold to New Flyer Industries.

+Numbering

 The NABI SFW line uses a model number incremented from the Hungarian model it was based on.
 The 40-foot NABI 416 is derived from the Ikarus 415 and the 60-foot NABI 436 is derived from the Ikarus 435.
 As an alternative, a model numbering scheme similar to that used for the LFW line was applied.
 In this alternative scheme, the 416 and 436 were designated as 40-SFW and 60-SFW respectively, providing the nominal length along with the standard floor height (SFW) family.
 On the stamped vehicle identification plate, the model was identified as 416.nn or 436.nn, with nn sequentially assigned according to the order number.
 In total, there were 16 orders for the 416 (416.00 to 416.15, with one order cancelled) and 11 orders for the 436 (436.00 to 436.10, with two cancelled).